 Of course you can make one from scratch or you can buy a gingerbread house kit.
 Either way, it's sure to be a delightful way to spend some time together.
 Make some extra frosting and candies so kids can add all their favorites.

 Knit or crochet a hat for the homeless.
 Find more here on their website: Hats 4 the Homeless

 With our local MOMS club, one of the events we look forward to every year is making different varieties of cookies, package them up in tins and we deliver them to the community service workers who work during the Christmas holiday. (i.e. Fire & police departments as well as the Emergency room workers, local EMT, etc)

 Counting down Christmas is so much fun when you can open a door on a house or other advent calendar and it reveals LEGOs or a piece of candy.
 My kids take turns opening a wooden house we have each year and it reveals a fun treat!
-Here are the top Advent Calendars for 2019!
+Here are the top Advent Calendars!

 In existence since 1991, the U.S Marine Corps Reserve Toys for Tots Program is looking for a new unwrapped toys.

 As we all know, with Covid around this year, getting to honor Jesus, singing hymns and worshipping with everyone is a great family tradition, however this year it should be done virtually.
 There are many great churches that have put their service online or on Zoom.

 The Christmas pickle is an ornament in the shape of the well, a pickle.
 It is hidden in the tree and the first person to find it is said to get a special present from Santa.